-Is the responsibility of the Tenant to report any maintenance issues to Council as soon as a problem is identified This must be done in writing and handed in at the Wagin Administration Office.
+Is the responsibility of the Tenant to report any maintenance issues to Council as soon as a problem is identified

 Grounds and Gardens

 The Tenant is responsible for maintaining the premises, outbuildings and grounds including regular watering of gardens.
 Where the tenant does not perform these duties, the tenant will be responsible for all costs associated with any repairs or replacements caused by careless use or neglect.